AliceO2Group/analysis-framework/hyperloop.md

 *  Using the _All Analyses_ page:

 You can get to the _All Analyses_ page by using the main menu, or by the link in _My Analyses_ page: `(or clone wagon from other analysis)`.
-In the _All Analyses_ page, all the analyses available in the system will be displayed.
+In the _All Analyses_ page, a read only view of all the analyses available in the system will be displayed.
 Browse and click on the _Analysis_ you want to clone the wagon from, and follow the procedure mentioned above.

 #### <a name="editwagon"></a> 3.
 Edit a wagon: